READING TIME: 10 MINUTES

 Getting Started: Choose Your Install Method

-There are two ways to set up a Homer dashboard: using Python or a Docker image.
+There are three ways to set up a Homer dashboard: using Python or a Docker image.
 In this step-by-step guide, I’m going to show you how to setup Homer using Docker Desktop on a Windows Server 2019 machine.
 At the end of the guide is a basic Python setup.
+I’ve also recently added the Docker-Compose file I now use.

 The reason I’m setting Homer up in Docker Desktop for Windows (instead of a Linux VM) is because we’ll be using Visual Studio Code to edit the configuration file.
 WIth Docker Docker, this makes it super easy because we can just point to the mounted folder path.